 45. Turkey Popcorn Treat Bags

-This is a fun craft to make that’s also a turkey treat bag.
+This is a fun Thanksgiving craft for kids to make that’s also a turkey treat bag.
 You just fill clear plastic gloves with colored candies and popcorn, then seal the bottom with tape.
 I love how the thumb is filled with red candies and pulled down—such a cute touch!

 46. Pilgrim Hat Cookies